 Cheapest car insurance for seniors with DUIs in Missouri

-A DUI is a serious driving violation; your insurance rates will soar once it hits your driving record.
-In most cases, your insurance premium will double if you have a DUI.
-According to CarInsurance.com in some states, the increase can be as much as 53% after your first DUI.
-If you manage to rack up a second DUI, the increase could be as much as 101%.
+A DUI is a major offense, and your insurance rates will rise significantly once it shows on your driving record.
+In most instances, your premium will double with a DUI.
+According to CarInsurance.com, in some states, rates can increase by 53% after the first DUI and up to 101% after a second.

-Finding affordable coverage (or any coverage) will become more difficult after a DUI.
-Still, according to our data, the companies below are the best insurers for seniors with a DUI in Missouri:
+Getting affordable coverage (or any coverage) becomes challenging after a DUI, but our data show these are some affordable insurers for seniors with a DUI in Missouri:

 CompanyAnnual rates with DUI first offenseMonthly rates with DUI first offense